ALM-Rangers/Guidance/src/DevOps/phase-rollout-with-rings.md

 ## Application topology

 Next you need to map the topology of your application to the ringed deployment model.
-It's important to reiterate that we want to limit the impact of change on end-users and to continuously deliver value.
+Remember, we want to limit the impact of change on end-users and to continuously deliver value.
 Value includes both the value delivered to the end-user and the value (return-on-investment) of converting your existing infrastructure.

 > [!TIP]
 > The ringed deployment model is not a silver bullet!
 > Start small, prototype, and continuously compare impact, value, and cost.

-At the application level, the composition of our extensions are innocuous, easy to digest, scale, and deploy independently.
+At the application level, the composition of our extensions is innocuous, easy to digest, scale, and deploy independently.
 Each extension has one of more web and script files, interfaces with Core client, REST client, and REST APIs, and persists state in cache or resilient storage.

 ![Application Layer Roll-out](./_img/phase-rollout-with-rings/phase-rollout-with-rings-app-layer.png)